3 actions to consider before the 2017 tax cuts expire

 Strategies include:

-• Roth IRA or Roth 401(k) conversion: Converting assets from pre-tax retirement accounts into a Roth IRA is a taxable event.
+- Roth IRA or Roth 401(k) conversion: Converting assets from pre-tax retirement accounts into a Roth IRA is a taxable event.
 As such, if you were to initiate a Roth IRA conversion before 2025, you’ll pay lower income taxes on those converted assets now, and benefit from tax-free distributions in retirement.
 If your 401(k) plan offers a Roth 401(k), you can also consider a similar conversion strategy.

-• Contributing more to after-tax accounts: Similar to the strategy above, contributing more after-tax dollars to a Roth IRA or Roth 401(k) may also allow you to take advantage of today’s lower rates.
+- Contributing more to after-tax accounts: Similar to the strategy above, contributing more after-tax dollars to a Roth IRA or Roth 401(k) may also allow you to take advantage of today’s lower rates.

-• Capital gains harvesting: With capital gains harvesting, you strategically sell assets and pay taxes on your gains when tax brackets are more favorable for you.
-Capital gains harvesting — which is essentially the inverse of tax-loss harvesting — is a complicated strategy, so work with your financial advisor and your tax professional to evaluate whether it may be advantageous to sell certain appreciated assets now, while TCJA rates are still in effect.
+- Capital gains harvesting: With capital gains harvesting, you strategically sell assets and pay taxes on your gains when tax brackets are more favorable for you.
+Capital gains harvesting — which is essentially the inverse of tax-loss harvesting — is a complicated strategy, so work with your financial advisor and your tax professional to evaluate whether it may be advantageous to sell certain appreciated assets now, while the TCJA rates are still in effect.

 2. Reduce potential estate taxes by gifting or transferring assets

-TCJA temporarily doubled the individual lifetime estate and gift tax exemption to $13.61 million in 2024, adjusted for inflation.
+TCJA temporarily doubled the individual lifetime estate and gift tax exemption to $13.99 million in 2025, adjusted for inflation.
 If the TCJA sunsets as scheduled, those provisions will decline by approximately half for 2026.

 This higher federal exclusion — combined with the lower tax rates — presents a unique opportunity to help manage state and federal estate taxes in the future.
 Here are a few ways to reduce the size of your estate — while benefiting loved ones and causes that are important to you:

-• Lifetime giving: For 2024, federal law currently allows individuals to gift up to $18,000 per year (and $36,000 for a couple) to an unlimited number of individuals, tax-free.
+- Lifetime giving: For 2025, federal law currently allows individuals to gift up to $19,000 per year (and $38,000 for a couple) to an unlimited number of individuals, tax-free.
 These gifts do not count toward your total federal lifetime gift and estate tax exemption.

-• 529 plans: Under special rules, you can “superfund” these college savings plans with a one-time contribution of up to five times the annual gift tax exclusion amount (for a total of $90,000).
+- 529 plans: Under special rules, you can “superfund” these college savings plans with a one-time contribution of up to five times the annual gift tax exclusion amount (for a total of $95,000).
 You won’t incur a gift tax or affect your lifetime gift and estate tax exclusion.
 However, any gifts made to that same beneficiary over the next five years will require filing a gift tax return (unless the gift tax exclusion was increased, such as through an inflation adjustment in subsequent years).

-• Special spousal rules: You can avoid estate taxes that might be due upon your passing by leaving your estate to your surviving spouse.
+- Special spousal rules: You can avoid estate taxes that might be due upon your passing by leaving your estate to your surviving spouse.
 Under the unlimited marital deduction, you can transfer any amount of money to a spouse while you’re still alive or at death.
 You won’t incur either federal gift or estate tax if you are both U.S. citizens.

-• Charitable donations: TCJA also temporarily increased the cash donation deduction to public charities from 50% to 60% of adjusted gross income.
+- Charitable donations: TCJA also temporarily increased the cash donation deduction to public charities from 50% to 60% of adjusted gross income.
 Consider whether taking advantage of these increased limits can potentially help your tax situation and leave a meaningful legacy.

 3. Delay deductible expenses to take advantage of a lower standard deduction in 2026

-The TCJA also doubled the standard deduction from $12,700 in 2017 to $29,200 in 2024, making it less beneficial for tax filers to itemize their deductions.
+The TCJA also doubled the standard deduction from $12,700 in 2017 to $30,000 in 2025, making it less beneficial for tax filers to itemize their deductions.
 Barring legislation changes for 2026, the standard deduction will return to a lower amount, providing a unique opportunity for tax filers.

 You may consider delaying certain deductible expenses, like elective medical procedures or certain charitable donations, until after 2026.
 This tax strategy, called "bunching," allows you to consolidate your deductible expenses in certain years for maximum itemizing benefits, while in other years, you take the standard deduction.